Estuary

 Step 2: Enabling Sync Out for Salesforce Objects

-Firstly, you have to enable Sync Out connection in Salesforce.
-Go to Setup > Analytics > Settings and check the Enable Data Sync and Connections and Enable Snowflake output connection checkbox.
+Firstly, you have to enable the Sync Out connection in Salesforce.
+Go to Setup > Analytics > Settings and check the Enable Data Sync, Connections, and Enable Snowflake output connection checkboxes.

 Tableau 1